sap-tutorials/Tutorials/tutorials/hana-cloud-migration/hana-cloud-migration.md

    WHERE SQL_PORT != 0;
 ```

-In this tutorial, we will be migrating the content from the HXE tenant database.
+In this tutorial, the content from a tenant database (HXE), will migrated.
 When migrating from a multi-tenant database, each tenant database is migrated to a dedicated SAP HANA Cloud database instance.

 ### Select an SAP HANA Cloud database
 This tutorial uses an SAP HANA Cloud free tier instance as the migration target.
 The following tutorials cover how to sign up for and create a free-tier SAP HANA Cloud instance.